Corionis/ELS/README.md

 is added, for instance another episode of a TV show, a check is made whether it will fit in the original location as the other episodes.
 If not it is copied to the matching target.

+ELS can run locally with attached hard drives or over a LAN or the Internet.

 This software is written in Java and operates on Windows, Linux, and Apple systems.